Lidiasaes/PDF2texto/README.md

 # Language2Language :sparkles:
 This is the second part of the project.
 You can upload a .txt file.
 Select the source language, the target language, and automatically translate it!
-This code uses [these models](https://github.com/Helsinki-NLP/Opus-MT).
+You should type your desired language by following [these rules](https://github.com/Helsinki-NLP/Opus-MT), from Helsinki-NLP/Opis-MT models.

 Not all languages are supported, as this is a prototype, the ones you may find in [this list](https://developers.google.com/admin-sdk/directory/v1/languages?hl=es-419).
 If you want more, just add them easily! :sparkles: